alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-19: Consideration of some functionality separation in the components, for architecture aspect

 - 2023-Nov-01: Design testing data for conversation-game-node: piece list and each piece

+- 2023-Nov-02: Create testing data samples for conversation-game-node: piece list and each piece